It all Started in Aberdeen, 1842

 Thereafter the goodwill, premises etc of the firm of William Cadenhead were sold to J & A Mitchell & Co Ltd, the proprietors of Springbank Distillery and the company’s modern era began.
 Intriguingly, in the early 70s there was a shortage of glass bottles so buying what was left of the Cadenhead business was seen by J& A Mitchell owner, Mr Hedley Wright, as a way of getting some more.
 After the auction Cadenhead’s became a part of J & A Mitchell but the glass bottles were never received – we never did find out what happened to them.

-In addition to the Cadenhead’s shop in Campbeltown, there are now shops in Edinburgh, London and several on continental Europe.
+In addition to the Cadenhead’s shop in Campbeltown, there are now shops in Edinburgh and London.
 Cadenhead’s is now a household name in the whisky world and the present owners have expanded the Cadenhead business whilst still keeping the goals and traditional ethos the firm began with back in 1842.
 More than 175 years have now passed since then and the company continues to progress.